jonathanclarke/jonathanclarke.ie/_posts/2019-04-23-all-about-the-data.md

 The algorithms and methods in machine learning are only one part of a greater process to solve a particular problem and it is good to keep the big picture in mind at all times.
 Many people spend a lot of time building complex machine learning solutions only to find out they don't solve the right problem.

-When going deep into the technical aspects of machine learning it is easy to lose sight of the ultimate goals.x
+When going deep into the technical aspects of machine learning it is easy to lose sight of the ultimate goals.